seifeakalu/Android-retrofit-gson-RestAPIRequestforComplainRegistration/README.md

 # Android-retrofit-gson-RestAPIRequestforComplainRegistration
-## Ordering Game (Speedy Order)

-This game will let you order random objects based on given time.
-If counter down timer ends, or incorrect target order, your life will be deducted by one.

-`SQLite DB`  for storing best score.
-`PhotoShop` for Graphic design
+## Complain APP (API is Hosted)

+This Android Application will let you register your complain based on JWT Authentication/Authorization of NodeJS API.
+This Application uses Retrofit and gson.
+And this Application properly implements lists with RecyclerView and this application has pagination for rendering data from the API for RecyclerView
+you can simply download and use this android application.

 ## Check the Game video/image/online

-<a href="https://drive.google.com/uc?id=13ggSTfV4T9Q-mcXZHv1DW2AldCzhh8OY">Screen Record</a><br>
-<a href="https://appetize.io/app/35dn0dp9jc71tux61e1nkewqdw">Play Online</a>
+use username = ss and password = ss  if you dont want to create account
+<a href="https://appetize.io/app/e9wue6198vcu5u6aqzx90n7d5r">Check the Application online </a>

-### Image of the game
+### Image of the Application
 <p float="left">
 <img src="https://github.com/seifeakalu/Android-retrofit-gson-RestAPIRequestforComplainRegistration/blob/master/APK%20file/login.PNG" width="250" height="450" />
 <img src="https://github.com/seifeakalu/Android-retrofit-gson-RestAPIRequestforComplainRegistration/blob/master/APK%20file/registeration.PNG" width="250" height="450" />